 Why Two-Factor Authentication Matters

 Passwords alone aren’t enough.
 Hackers can steal them through phishing, data breaches, or even guessing weak combinations.
-2FA ensures that even if someone gets your password, they still can’t access your account without a second verification step.
+Two-factor authentication (2FA) ensures that even if someone gets your password, they still can’t access your account without a second verification step.

 -